bashhack/gitbak/go/README.md

 The branch visualization shows a graphical representation of your commit history, making it easy to see:
 - The relationship between your gitbak branch and the original branch
 - All commits that were created during your session
-- The overall structure of your repository's branches
+- The structure of your repository's branches

 ### Continuing Sessions